HOLDEN BEACH, NORTH CAROLINA

 Puppy “ Gotcha Day” has finally arrived!
 Are you prepared?
 Did you read everything about the do’s & don’ts of puppy rearing?
 This probably made you even more nervous, didn’t it?

 You will find almost everything you need to know on this page.
 You’ve got this!

 Your puppy comes with a one year genetic health guarantee.
-To keep the guarantee valid, your puppy must be seen within 3 days of arrival to your home.
+To keep the guarantee valid, your puppy must be seen within 72 hours of ownership.
 Your puppy will come to you having completed several wormings and it’s first set of vaccinations.
 BEFORE your puppy comes home, you need to book a “ wellness visit”/ appointment with your vet that meets the timeline, that the guarantee states, (within the first 3 days in your care).
 Your Vet will do a wellness check to see if he agrees with what my Vet has said, about the puppy’s health.
 Your vet will then schedule your puppy to continue his vaccinations and wormings.